NINDS CDE Notice of Copyright

 Supplemental - Highly Recommended: Myalgic encephalomyelitis/Chronic fatigue syndrome (ME/CFS) as a subjective self-reported measure of fatigue

-Supplemental: Parkinson's Disease (PD) Multiple Sclerosis (MS) and Spinal Cord Injury (SCI)
+Supplemental: Parkinson's Disease (PD) Multiple Sclerosis (MS), Spinal Cord Injury (SCI), and SCI-Pediatric for adolescents at least 16 years of age

 Exploratory: Amyotrophic Lateral Sclerosis (ALS)